mbell85/ComprehensiveLibraryofEnablingTech/README.md

-# Comprehensive Library of Enabling Tech
-The following is meant to be a Comprehensive Library of Enabling Technologies that can support people with disabilities to live more independently.
-All technologies listed here are aimed to help improve accessibility, independence, and quality of life for individuals with various disabilities.

-Here is an Outline of the key categories and technologies that should be included in this library/repository:

 # Comprehensive Library of Enabling Technologies for People with Disabilities

 This library includes a collection of enabling technologies that assist people with disabilities, helping improve independence, accessibility, and quality of life.
 The following categories outline various technologies designed for different needs: